pjatk-robotics/PJAIT-Typst-Thesis-Template/contents/content.typ

 - second item
 - third item

-== How to introduce other media content?
+== How to introduce other media content? #sym.dagger

 Typst provides a wide array of options to deal with inputting things like: